segmentio/segment-docs/src/connections/destinations/catalog/ramen/index.md

 ​
 ## Identify
 ​
-When you call [`identify`](/docs/connections/spec/identify) on Analytics.js, it identifies the logged-in user to Ramen.
+When you make an [Identify call](/docs/connections/spec/identify) on Analytics.js, it identifies the logged-in user to Ramen.
 ​
 Here is a full example, which we will annotate below:
 ​